 First survey with EDA members on Wayfinding

-The second survey with an interest group, Planning Commission, VPIS, Parks and Recreation, and Chamber of Commerce and EDA represented.
+The second survey with an interest group, Planning Commission, VPIS, Recreation and Parks, and Chamber of Commerce and EDA represented.
 The group identifies sign program criteria.

 27 anonymous responses